Women and Children in an Irish Prison in Dublin 7 Ireland

 I am also in contact with a direct decent of Bridget Cuddihy in Australia today.
 Liz Dolan has given me invaluable information on what happened to Bridget, her daughters and their descendants.
 You can read this article by clicking on the link below.

-Women and Children in The Richmond Penitentiary in Dublin Ireland
+Children in Prison at Richmond Penitentiary

 When women and children were sentenced to time in prison in Ireland in the 1800's they would often be also given other punishments by the court.
 As part of the punishment some prisoners including young children were also whipped once a week.